nalton-software/WebsiteV1/p5Whiteboard/README.md

 - Message format object: {sender: "sender", content: "content"}

 #### Whiteboard/Shape classes:
-- relies on global roomId
-- this class handles shape objects to create a finished product
+- Whiteboard class handles shape objects to create a finished product
 - it doesn't set its own params (pensize, color) - the managing function/object needs to set those
 - each shape is a collection of points that have lines drawn between them
 - if two points are over a certain distance (this.maxPointDist), then extra points are put in between to make the eraser not miss them
-- That's all I have time for
-- in other classes it says this is not interactive, fix this when it is
+- In interactive mode, this class gets fed the shapes to draw

 #### ServerCommsManager class:
-- This class knows the inns and outs of the php scripts that are on the server
+- This class knows the ins and outs of the php scripts that are on the server
 - It has a few methods that will probably be moved in future, these are used by chatDrawer (and whiteboard in future) that call php to download message data.
 They don't manipulate or change it, and they don't send any of it back up (so it's secure)
 - Don't get it confused with ServerCommunicator, which only calls the scripts